Registered Users Latest News

 The picturesque park was created by Thomas Pitt in 1780 and surrounds the recently restored lake and Golden Jubilee walk.
 The 19th century pinetum now includes Lobb's collection together with beautiful gardens, magnificent trees, flowering shrubs and outstanding views.

-Pre booking required (for groups of 10 and over).
-Plus the Garden is open for charity on four Sundays from the 18th April to 30 May 14:00 - 1700
+Open Pre booking required (for groups of 10 and over).
+Plus the Garden is open for charity on three Sundays from the 8th May 2016 14:00 - 1700

 The first recorded owners were the De Cant family (1268) and in 1320 - 1386, the Manor was owned by the Carminows.
 Latterly by Sir Oliver Carminow who married a daughter of Joan Holland (The Fair Maid of Kent), a grand-daughter of Edward I who married the Black Prince as her second husband, for whom the Duchy of Cornwall was created.